Twin Cities, Gemini

 Conta who had always been by her side.
 Conta who held her hand as they ran through the grass fields in front of the orphanage.
 Conta who had leaped with her from the ocean cliff-side in their childhood despite being terrified.
 Conta who had tentatively told her in the days following Leona’s departure from their ship that she had taken Leona’s necklace because she had wanted Maria to compliment her on it.
 Conta who filled in Maria’s shadow perfectly.

 No, that was impossible.

 Because Maria never lost, and she never broke promises.
 Whatever she put her mind to, she accomplished.
-So, when she promised Conta that they would travel the world together forever, promised Conta that she would never allow her to die, she meant it.
+So, when she promised Conta that they would travel the world together forever after they found that adventurer, promised Conta that she would never allow her to die, she meant it.
 She was going to make that possible.
 But.

 “I won’t forgive you,” Maria stated calmly before pushing the girl behind her into Renée’s waiting arms.

 Without skipping a beat, Maria charged at Not-Conta with her drawn blade.
 Not-Conta flicked her gloved hand again, sending another barrage of glowing white spears of vitae at Maria from her blood.
 This time Maria dodged swiftly, which prompted Not-Conta to send out another barrage.
 This barrage snapped Maria’s blade into shards and scratched at her arms and legs, but Maria didn’t care.
 She simply plucked the sharpest shard from the air and tackled Not-Conta to the ground.
 She pinned Non-Conta there as she heaved and gritted her teeth.
 It wasn’t hard to keep Not-Conta locked beneath her.
 Conta wasn’t very physically strong after all.